pablolopesk8/github-starred-tags/README.md

 In development mode, the [Nodemon](https://nodemon.io/) was used to watch files and restart files in every change.

+### Validator

+To get validation of data, was used [AJV](https://github.com/epoberezkin/ajv).
+In some blogs and posts, the tests using AJV is faster than Joi or Validator.JS .
+Because of this, that library was chosen.

 ## Database

 [MongoDB](https://www.mongodb.com/) was used as storage.
 The reasons for this choice are, mainly, the speed and the simplicity of the data.
 The data stored are only user and his repositories.
 So, it's easier to store them in a NoSQL and document drive storage.